sathyapulse/angular-recorder/README.md

 ```html
 <ng-audio-recorder-wave-view attributes></ng-audio-recorder-wave-view>
 ```
-This directive displays the wave form of the recorded audio, [see here](http://webaudiodemos.appspot.com/AudioRecorder/index.html) for example of what an the wave form looks like.
+This directive displays the waveform of the recorded audio, using [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js)

-Please note this directive is only available in HTML5 mode.

-The following attributes can be specified:

-- `wave-color`: The color of the color of the wave form, defaults to `'silver'`.
-- `bar-color`: The color of the current play position bar, defaults to `'green'`
-- `bar-width`: The width in space units of the position bar, defaults to 1.
+The options for initializing the WaveSurfer object can be passed in as attributes of the `ng-audio-recorder-wave-view`.

+For details of the options available when initializing WaveSurfer, [see here](https://github.com/katspaugh/wavesurfer.js/blob/master/README.md#user-content-wavesurfer-options)

+Since attributes passed to AngularJS directives are normalized, you should pass the options as dash delimited, as an example `barWidth` should be passed `bar-width`.

 ## Credits